This easy and delicious vegan roasted red pepper pasta is absolutely a must make! The flavor of the roasted red peppers takes it to another level!

 - 3/4 cup vegetable stock

-- 1/2 cup canned coconut cream (can sub any non-dairy milk)
+- 1/2 cup canned coconut milk, get as much of the fatty cream as possible (can sub any non-dairy milk)

 - 2 tbsp nutritional yeast